simpleanalytics/docs/_docs/referral-program/1-how-it-works.md

 ## To sum it up

-- New customer gets one month (one month extra free trail)
+- New customer gets one month (one month extra free trial)
 - You get the value of that month (of the new customer)
 - Money we send you goes to the same credit card as you have on file